alexsax/pytorch-visdom/README.md

 # Add a TF-slim like framework to PyTorch, to enable rapid research.
-## Also, bring the TensorBoard-like power of Visdom to PyTorch!
+### And bring the TensorBoard-like power of Visdom to PyTorch!

+## This code is now integrated into [TNT](https://github.com/pytorch/tnt)
+TNT is the 'official' framework for PyTorch and is expected to be merged into PyTorch itself.
+I'll push updates with new features directly to TNT.

+---

 ## Sample
 Visdom is a powerful and flexible platform for visualizing data, from FB.
 It fulfills much the same role as tensorboard, and is simple to use.